You are currently viewing Include Bonus Content – For Increased Sales & Satisfaction

 • Quilting patterns

-In some cases, your content files can be a few large hi-quality files and in other cases, it can be dozens of little files like a starter library.
+In some cases, your content files can be a few large high-quality files and in other cases, it can be dozens of little files like a starter library.

 Provide Swipe Files As Bonuses